-From 2011 to 2014, I participated in contract work through the Cobb InstituteÕs cultural resources management office, both excavation (Phase II and III) and laboratory-based.
+I occasionally participate in contract work through the cultural resources management office at the Cobb Institute, both excavation (Phase II and III) and laboratory-based contracts.
 These are some of the projects that I have been involved with as an archaeologist at the Cobb:

 22OK1147 (Reed Place Site)